leon4rd/test/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## Archaeology really is a career in ruins.